classroomtechtools/managebac_openapply_to_gsheets/README.md

 - Make a [copy of this spreadsheet](https://docs.google.com/spreadsheets/d/1Uc___fcVkp_QURp_9sMq3vFJSVncv2-ENwiZmVzz4bg/copy)
 - Click on "Tools" and go to "Script Editor"
-- Fill out the global variables that are relevant to you
+- Fill out the global variables
 - Run the functions `runMB` and `runOA`
 - Wait for them to finish

-## Bearer Tokens
+## Tokens

-The ManageBac bearer token is available from the Develop menu.
-The OpenApply bearer token can be gotten from using `curl` in the instructions (and is valid for a month).
+- The ManageBac auth token is available from the Develop menu.
+- The OpenApply bearer token can be gotten from using `curl` in the instructions (and is valid for a month).

-You need to create an appscript project at `script.google.com`, and add the Library with ID `1IXI9ESzAO3ZQpLg0DTGoB55Lnk-6bobE2EUkQSashkIfnSOMNslgMV4d`.
-You need to create the spreadsheet ahead of time, and give it the speadsheet ID, and the name of the target sheet you want the info in.
+- A future version of the library can support the full v3 oauth flow where the bearer token is obtained from the automatic process

 Then use the example code below.
 Run it.